ReeceRenninger/todo-app/README.md

 - Feature Two: User can add, delete, and hide completed tasks
 - Feature Three: User can sort tasks by difficulty
 - Feature Four: Auth implemented with users able to sign in with different roles
-- Feature Five: Ping User API for login
+- Feature Five: Ping User API for login and grabbing tasks from database

 #### Tests